Moving Media Entertainment Limited Raised ₹ 9.87 Crore Via Anchor Investors Prior To IPO Launch - www.lokmattimes.com

 Moving Media Entertainment Limited Raised ₹ 9.87 Crore Via Anchor Investors Prior To IPO Launch

-PNN Mumbai (Maharashtra) [India], June 26: Moving Media Entertainment Limited (The Company, Moving Media) a rental service provider offering ...
+Mumbai (Maharashtra) [India], June 26: Moving Media Entertainment Limited (The Company, Moving Media) a rental service provider offering cameras, ...

 Mumbai (Maharashtra) [India], June 26: Moving Media Entertainment Limited (The Company, Moving Media) a rental service provider offering cameras, lenses and related equipment to the media and entertainment industry, secured ₹ 9.87 crore through its anchor book process on June 25, 2025.
 This strategic capital infusion, achieved just ahead of the company’s IPO launch.
 According to the exchange filing, O7 investors participated in the anchor book offering.
 These notable investors include: